Ganymede-Bio/website-docusaurus/docs/nodes/Test/Placeholder.md

 displayed_sidebar: nodeSidebar
 ---

+## Operator
 Placeholder Function; intended to be used as a placeholder node while designing flows.

 ### Parameters
 - **input** : `str`
     - string to provide example of node inputs
 - **output_info** : `str`
     - string to provide example of node outputs